-- Remote Control/Manage OCF devices based on user authentication - User can access OCF devices which belong or are shared with him/her regardless of a location. - User can receive cloud providing service through the registered devices - EX) Device Management, Home security, Energy management and etc - Usage & Operational Scenario - Jane creates an account in the cloud - It is able to use the existing third-party account such as Facebook. - 2.
-Jane registers device resources under created account, - She can control the device anywhere out of house
+- Remote Control/Manage OCF devices based on user authentication - User can access OCF devices which belong to or are shared with them regardless of location. - User can receive cloud services in conjunction with the registered devices - E.g. Device Management, Home security, Energy management, etc - Usage & Operational Scenario - Jane creates an account in the cloud - 2.
+Jane registers device resources under the created account - 3.
+She can control the device anywhere out of the proximal network